What type of expat or emigrant are you?

 What type of expat or emigrant?

-• the frontier worker.
+• the cross-border worker

-• the second-home owner.
+• the second-home owner

-• the young senior wintering resident.
+• the young senior snowbird

-• the seasonal worker.
+• the seasonal worker

-• a special group are the "world" travelers: there is actually emigration without permanent residence in one specific country.
+• There is actually emigration without permanent residence in one specific country.
 A passport full of contiguous visas, foreign ATM withdrawals, temporary import/export proofs, doctor and dentist visits abroad, long-term stays in countries with friendly visa policies: it makes it possible to be away for years at a time.
-Daily life takes place outside your home country and only a bank account, a passport and travel/health insurance provide ties to your home country.

-• An additional group that is not officially registered by CBS as emigrants is also called the "semigrant."
-People who live partly abroad and partly in their home country.
-Again, think, for example, of winter visitors, those who have a second home abroad and the self-employed who carry out part of their assignments abroad.
+• These are people who live partly abroad and partly in their regular country of residence.
+Think again of the snowbirds, those who have a second home abroad and the self-employed who -as digital nomads- carry out part of their assignments abroad.

 What is the non-expat/emigrant: 'the commuter'?

-More and more attention is also being paid to issues experienced by the 'remigrant': someone who has lived abroad for some time, but has returned to the home country.
+More and more attention is being paid to issues experienced by the 'remigrant': someone who has lived abroad for some time, but has returned to the home country.

 What distinctions do you encounter when applying for visas?